trueauracoral/Golf-Solitaire/README.md

 Removed the letters in the code and fixed the 1 image to A. I can just have the images mean their numbers
 ## 4/8/25
 Made it so you can pull cards from pile set active card and choose card that matches as well as added font and card pile counter.
+## 4/10/25
+I made it so that you can see how many cards were conquered and also added win screen.
+## 4/13/25
+I fixed the flip card sound effect to play more or less at the right time.